FoHoOV/project-management/backend/README.md

-This is the backend app for my simple todos app.
+This is the backend app for my project management app.

 ## Building the project
 First you will need to install the packages from requirements.txt